TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 1/2 Samuel 1.23.md

 ---

-Saul and Jonathan were lovely and pleasant in their lives, And in their death they were not divided: They were swifter than eagles, They were stronger than lions.
+Saul and Jonathan were lovely and pleasant in their lives.
+In their death, they were not divided.
+They were swifter than eagles.
+They were stronger than lions.